kkinnear/zprint/README.md

 This is for things like special forms that need to be in this map to show up as functions for syntax coloring, but don't actually trigger the function recognition logic to represent them as such.
-Also, `:none` used to remove the default classification for functions by specifying it in an option map.
+Also, `:none` is used to remove the default classification for functions by specifying it in an option map.
 The indent for arguments that don't hang or fit on the same line is `:list {:indent-arg n}` if it is specified, and `:list {:indent n}` if it is not.